For Early Childhood Educators & Teachers of children aged 3-6 years.

-Sounds good to me is a training program for early childhood educators and teachers working with children aged 3 – 5 years, to support children’s learning literacy skills an preparation for school.
+Sounds good to me is a training program for early childhood educators and teachers working with children aged 3 – 6 years, to support children’s learning, literacy skills and preparation for school.

-The program developed by HealthWISE includes a workshop,which aims to support educators and teachers promote and teach phonological awareness skills in early childhood and school settings.
+The program, developed by HealthWISE, aims to support educators and teachers in promoting and teaching phonological awareness skills in early childhood and school settings.

 What is phonological awareness?